matterholt/update_file_date/README.md

 1. Search a directory for files
     - have a config file with file to look for / ignore , if none are set then check all
 1. Make Script a Executable

+## Extra Features TODO

+- find duplicate files in directory, with the amount of bites taken up